dotkom/vengeful-vineyard/README.md

 ## Project Status

 The project is is finished🎉
-It is currently being maintained by [Online](https://online.ntnu.no/).
+It is currently being maintained by [Dotkom from the Online student association](https://online.ntnu.no/).

 The link to the page is: [Vengeful Vineyard](https://vinstraff.no/)